citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 again (no prompt this time) and kill and restart the Sentry process for the changes to take effect.

-If you read the docs, there\'s a ton of other [config options](http://sentry.readthedocs.org/en/latest/config/index.html).
+If you read the docs, there's a ton of other [config options](http://sentry.readthedocs.org/en/latest/config/index.html).

 #### Reverse Proxy

-I don\'t want to have to type in `http://174.129.196.120:9000/` every time, so I set up a reverse proxy with Nginx on my Linode VPS.
+I don't want to have to type in `http://174.129.196.120:9000/` every time, so I set up a reverse proxy with Nginx on my Linode VPS.

 {% highlight nginx %}
 server {